Transportation Corridor Study Review Project

 Overview of the Policy

-The Transportation Corridor Study Policy provides a more consistent, open, and collaborative approach to how The City conducts transportation corridor studies by engaging stakeholders and citizens and incorporating their feedback where possible into the study decision-making process.
+The Transportation Corridor Study Policy provides a more consistent, open, and collaborative approach to how The City conducts transportation corridor studies by engaging interested parties and citizens and incorporating their feedback where possible into the study decision-making process.

-In addition to the Policy, the project team has created a set of guidelines for future Transportation Corridor Studies, the Guidelines reiterate the City's commitment, as demonstrated by the Transportation Corridor Study Policy, to involve stakeholders early in the project process, incorporate their input at key points throughout, and report back to stakeholders on how their input was integrated, or explain why not.
+In addition to the Policy, the project team has created a set of guidelines for future Transportation Corridor Studies, the Guidelines reiterate the City's commitment, as demonstrated by the Transportation Corridor Study Policy, to involve interested parties early in the project process, incorporate their input at key points throughout, and report back to interested parties on how their input was integrated, or explain why not.

 Review project: public engagement process